 Do I need to waterproof it with chemicals at any point?

-Some materials do need to be waterproofed regularly and this is something you should discuss with your supplier.
+Some materials do need to be waterproofed regularly and this is something you should discuss with the supplier of your glamping tents.

 How do I fit a wood-burning stove in it?